 - Purple color of the oil makes it a bit tricky to tell if the oil is dirty

-As for engine cleaning capabilities, the full synthetic formulation of this best engine oil will keep parts cleaner compared to sole detergents.
-Soot, dirt, grime, and other deposits are prevented from forming in your 6.7 powerstroke.
+As for engine cleaning capabilities, the full synthetic formulation of this engine oil will keep parts cleaner compared to sole detergents.
+Soot, dirt, grime, and other deposits are prevented from forming in your 6.7 Powerstroke, making sure it runs smoothly.

-This premium synthetic engine oil is also designed to reduce parasitic loss for fuel savings.
-The Royal Purple Duralec Ultra 10w-30 oil is recommended for use in both two-cycle and four-cycle diesel applications including automotive engines, commercial fleet, and stationary industrial engines.
+Plus, this premium synthetic engine oil is also designed to reduce parasitic loss for fuel savings.
+The Royal Purple Duralec Ultra 10w-30 is recommended for use in both two-cycle and four-cycle diesel applications including automotive engines, commercial fleet, and stationary industrial engines.

-In a nutshell, the Royal Purple Duralec Ultra 10w-30 motor oil is one of the best oils for 6.7 powerstroke.
+In a nutshell, the Royal Purple Duralec Ultra 10w-30 motor oil is one of the best oils for 6.7 Powerstroke.
+It keeps the engine clean and ensures great overall performance.

 4 – Schaeffer 700 SynShield Durability Advantage 15w-40 Synthetic Oil